-In Canada, the various provinces are responsible for setting and administering adoption policies and procedures.
-The following Canadian Government office and website provide contact information for the provincial central adoption authorities, who can provide specific information on adoption in Canada:
+In Canada, the various provinces and territories are responsible for setting and administering adoption policies and procedures.
+The following Canadian government office and website provide contact information for the provincial and territorial central adoption authorities, who can provide specific information on adoption in Canada:

 Intercountry Adoption Services (IAS)

-This link lists the provincial adoption authorities of Canada:
+This link lists the provincial and territorial adoption authorities of Canada.

 Embassy of Canada